 Taking an AP course is the best preparation for an AP exam.
-However, some students who have a strong background in certain areas may be able to perform quite well on an AP exam.
+However, some students who have a strong background in certain areas may be able to perform quite well on an AP exam by preparing on their own.

 How much credit can I expect to get from an AP course and exam?